 I have a comprehensive guide to your options with their pros & cons that you can read here.

-How to Get Started Selling Audiobooks on Audible: A 10-Step Process for Signing Up for ACX
+How to Get Started Selling Audiobooks on Audible: A 10-Step Process to Sign-Up for the Audiobook Creation Exchange

 If you choose to distribute your audiobook yourself (or exclusively through Audible/iTunes), you’ll need to sign up for ACX.